ogaskinsjr/docusor-cli/WALKTHROUGH.md

 Can I point at docs other than README.md? → Yes — pass a path when invoking (e.g., /workspace/docs/GettingStarted.md).

 SECURITY
-Review commands before running; VeriDocs executes what’s in your docs.
+Review commands before running; DocuSOR executes what’s in your docs.
 In CI, prefer isolated runners/containers and least-privilege tokens.
 To report vulnerabilities, open a private advisory or email the maintainers.

 CONTRIBUTING
 PRs welcome.
 Keep assertions deterministic and side-effect-free; minimize dependencies; add README examples to cover new features; include basic tests or a sample doc that exercises the change.
 Dev quickstart: